Thursday, March 19, 2026

 Exodus 17, Massah and Meribah

 God has provided the Israelites with manna and quail.
-They continue their journeys in the Sinai desert.
+They continue their journey eastward into the Sinai desert.

 The whole Israelite community set out from the Desert of Sin, traveling from place to place as the LORD commanded.
 They camped at Rephidim, but there was no water for the people to drink.